-VitalityLife continues to utilise reinsurance to limit its overall risk exposure as well as to reduce the volatility of its claims and hence underwriting performance.
-During the year the reinsurer's share of claims was 54% compared to 58% for the prior period.
+VitalityLife continues to use reinsurance to limit its overall risk exposure as well as to reduce the volatility of its claims and hence underwriting performance.
+During the year, the reinsurer's share of claims was 58% compared to 55% for the prior period.
 The use of reinsurance is of particular importance since the Company only started underwriting policies on 1 January 2016 and hence the overall volume of business to date is small, increasing the likelihood of volatility.
 Further details of this risk mitigation are set out in C.1.2.

 The Company uses reinsurance financing to help offset the financial strain of writing new business, which is then repaid in future periods, contingent on policyholders' premium payments.
-Income from reinsurance financing during the year was £89.7m (30 June 2020: £103.8m).
-Repayment of reinsurance financing in the year was £81.7m (30 June 2020: £72.7m).
-These repayments are made by ceding premiums to the reinsurers and are therefore included in the reinsurers' share of premiums in the Company's financial statements.
-The Company's insurance contract reserves allow for the expected future repayments of reinsurance financing received by the Company.
+Income from reinsurance financing during the year was £89.7m (30 June 2021: £89.7m).

-On an IFRS basis, the movement in insurance contract reserves (after allowing for the reinsurers' share) for protection contracts was a £73.2m (30 June 2020: £12.7m) increase in assets.
+On an IFRS basis, the movement in insurance contract reserves (after allowing for the reinsurers' share) for protection contracts was a £69.0m (30 June 2021: £73.2m) increase in assets.
 VitalityLife's reserves are negative overall due to the nature and duration of its book of business and are therefore an asset on the IFRS balance sheet.